ColtonMakesStuff/DayPlanner/README.md

 ### Color-code items based on their status (current, past, future).

 ## Known issues
-### In all of my tests locally everything was working fine but now most funtions dont work on posted webpage

 ### The planner is not fully responsive.
 ### The styling could be GREATLY improved.
 ### the edit button does not work